Stress is the wrecking ball of life. It demolishes happiness and contentment, smashes health and quality of life, and even shortens life.

 3. Yoga & Tai Chi

-Like meditation, toga and tai chi have been around a long time and research clearly indicates these two practices reduce stress.
+Like meditation, yoga and tai chi have been around a long time and research clearly indicates these two practices reduce stress.

 In a 2009 study, researchers found that women suffering with anxiety disorders reported a significant reduction in perceived anxiety and stress after participating in just 3 hours of yoga per week (two 90-minute yoga classes per week) for 2 months.